yashbhaskar/ROS2_2D_Mapping_SLAM_Toolbox/README.md

    - Observe the generated occupancy grid map updating in RViz.

 3. **Save and Export the Map**
-   - After mapping, save the environment as .pgm and .yaml map files for future navigation.
+   - After mapping, save the environment as .pgm, .yaml, .data and .posegraph map files for future navigation.

 ---